What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 Salary: The median annual wage for computer hardware engineers is $117,220.

-Job Outlook: Employment of computer hardware engineers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
-A limited number of engineers will be needed to meet the demand for new computer hardware because more technological innovation takes place with software than with hardware.
+Job Outlook: Employment of computer hardware engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Explore occupations that share similar duties, skills, interests, education, or training with the occupation covered in the profile.

 Following is everything you need to know about a career as a computer hardware engineer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Electrical / Electronics and Communication Engineering or Computer Engineer.
 Covers both hardware and software troubleshooting and service maintenance within…